 - 7. Author bios help.
 Aside from Facebook, it is always best to include a brief bio of the person or company who has created the content on social media platforms.
 In doing this, you increase your chances of shares by 21% on Twitter, 23% on LinkedIn and 42% on Google.

-Advantages of viral marketing
+Advantages of Viral Marketing

-It never hurts to know the benefits any given discipline provides.
+It never hurts to know the benefits that any given discipline provides.
 The same goes with digital marketing.

 - ‘Brand boost’.
-In addition to an increase in ROI, you will also see an increase in brand awareness and reputation; consumers will associate positive values and viral content with your company.
+In addition to an increase in ROI, you will also see an increase in brand awareness and reputation.
+Consumers will associate positive values and viral content with your company.